 Diesel Loco Shed, Erode, Railway maintenance facility in Erode, India

-The Diesel Loco Shed in Erode is a maintenance and repair facility located near Erode Junction Railway Station in Tamil Nadu.
-The site contains workshop buildings and tracks where different locomotive models are serviced and inspected.
+The Diesel Loco Shed Erode is a maintenance and repair depot for diesel locomotives located near Erode Junction railway station in Tamil Nadu, India.
+The site consists of workshop buildings and tracks where different locomotive models are inspected and serviced.

-The logo features a leaping deer, representing the facility's place within the Indian Railways network of Tamil Nadu.
+The facility's logo features a leaping deer, which marks its place within the Southern Railway network in Tamil Nadu.
+This symbol appears on vehicles and buildings around the depot.

 The community of curious travelers